Written by Slawomir (“Swavak”) Gromadzki, MPH

 SHORT RECOVERY PLAN

-In case of sleep problems and insomnia what usually works best is the combination of energetic daily exercise, exposure to sunlight (if possible) or strong light imitating sunlight, high daily doses of Vitamin B3 (Niacin), Omega 3, Chlorella, Methylcobalamin (B12), lemon balm, Magnesium, 5-HTP Tryptophan, B-complex, and Vitamin D3.
+In case of sleep problems and insomnia what usually works best is the combination of energetic daily exercise, exposure to sunlight (if possible) or strong light imitating sunlight, high daily doses of Vitamin B3 (Niacin), Omega 3, Chlorella, Methylcobalamin (B12), Magnesium (before bed), 5-HTP Tryptophan, L-Taurine, B-complex, and Vitamin D3, L-theanine, Valerian root, Tulsi (Holy Basil), Chamomile, Lemon Balm, Hops.
 I have recommended it to many people and it effectively increased their serotonin, dopamine and melatonin levels, detoxified their bodies, improved brain function, calmed down their nervous system and improved quality of sleep.

 – Exercise vigorously every day outside (only in the morning and afternoon) exposing your body to the sunlight.